apache/trafficserver/doc/appendices/command-line/traffic_via.en.rst

 If the argument is '-', :program:`traffic_via` will filter standard input for Via headers.
-This modes supports only supports Via headers taht are enclosed by square brackets.
+This modes supports only supports Via headers that are enclosed by square brackets.

 Options
 =======